EnerGuide Rating System

 Read Natural Resource Canada's online publication "Keeping the Heat In" HERE

-Step 1 - REGISTRATION - The builder must first register with Natural Resources Canada (NRCan) by completing the EnerGuide Rating System (ERS) Initiative Enrolment Form.
-A valid Homeowner Protection Office (HPO) license is required for this step.
-Homeowner builders, please indicate specialized HPO number.
-CHBA BC will apply for a Builder Registration Number from NRCan and within a day or so of the application, the builder will receive an email with instructions in how to finalize their builder number.
-This is a onetime process and there is no fee to register.
+Step 1 - REGISTRATION - The builder must first register with Natural Resources Canada (NRCan) by completing the EnerGuide Rating System (ERS) Builder Registration Form.
+This is a onetime process, renewed every two years and there is no fee to register.

-Step 3 - PLAN EVALUATION - The builder chooses a Certified Energy Advisor (CEA) in their area to perform the Plan Evaluations and fan testing.
-The Energy Advisor’s listed are certified by CHBA BC to perform plan evaluations in BC.
-The CEA will work with the builder and make recommendations for upgrades in order to reach the desired EnerGuide rating and perform an onsite test of the home once construction is complete.
+Step 3 - PLAN EVALUATION - The builder chooses an Energy Advisor (EA) in their area to perform the Plan Evaluations and fan testing.
+The Energy Advisor’s listed are licensed by CHBA BC to perform plan evaluations in BC.
+The EA will work with the builder and make recommendations for upgrades in order to reach the desired EnerGuide rating and perform an onsite test of the home once construction is complete.

 Step 4 – FINAL CERTIFICATION LABEL - The completed files with all required information are sent to Natural Resources Canada to register and approve file results.
-Once the home raiting is approved by NRCan, CHBA BC will issue an EnerGuide Rating System label and a homeowner's report to the builder for signing and forwarding to the homeowner.
+Once the home raiting is approved by NRCan, CHBA BC will issue an EnerGuide Rating System label and a homeowner's report to the builder to provide to the homeowner.

 The label should be prominently and permanently displayed as this is the proof of the homes high energy efficiency standard.
 This label is backed by the Government of Canada and it shows the consumer that a trusted, independent expert from the EnerGuide rating system initiative has evaluated the home for energy efficiency.